WarfareTeam/Bannerlord.Warfare/FEATURES.md

 General
 •Armies are less likely to travel to siege a settlement already being besieged - weighted by difference in besieger and besieged strength - and will instead try to fight or defend on their own fronts where possible.
-TODO:
-•Campaign time should slowly pass during player battles, allowing the possibility of reinforcements.
-•There should be no limit to the number of companions, only a maximum amount you can take into battle.
-•Armies & Parties should tend to be much larger.
-•Battle advantage ??
-•Policies tab in the Kingdom UI should be renamed to Decisions.
-You could view policies as well as current battle strategy, and get an overview of your kingdoms historical performance in battles & wars.
-•Ability to war with clans individually in a kingdom, while the player is independent.
-•Ability for an NPC clan to become independent to form their own faction with certain conditions.

-Battle Overhaul
-TODO:
-•Arrows should pierce through shields in certain conditions, with some damage dealt to the character and the possibility to stagger them.

 Army Overhaul
 •You can manage member parties in an army on demand as the faction leader or as member of the respective army.